Flamingos are a fascinating species with their famously long necks and pink-colored feathers.

-There are only 6 species of flamingos.
+There are only six species of flamingo.

 Wild flamingos are pink because they consume vast quantities of algae and insects.